MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkCanvas.md

 ## About InkCanvas control

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
-The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
+The Windows Forms version is located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as enums and event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

 Internally, this control wraps the UWP [Windows.UI.Xaml.Controls.InkCanvas](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) control.